 State College, PA 16801-7697

-State College Borough Water Authority bills are mailed quarterly on or about the twentieth of the month according to the pre-fix letter on your account number.
-The following is a schedule of our billing:
+State College Borough Water Authority bills are mailed quarterly on the twentieth of the month or the next business day according to the pre-fix letter on your account number (ex.
+A-1111-111-1).
+The following is a schedule of the billing cycles:

 "A" & "D" - January, April, July & October

 "B", "H" & "P" - February, May, August & November